 That being said, we do know that they are full time employees of the guide and get paid to travel all over the world, eating up to 10 meals a week!

-An inspector will visit a hotel,Opens in a new tab. restaurantOpens in a new tab., or other venueOpens in a new tab. multiple times to ensure that standards are high whichever night of the week a diner happens to visit.
+An inspector will visit a hotel, restaurant, or other venue multiple times to ensure that standards are high whichever night of the week a diner happens to visit.

 This high level of secrecy, coupled with the knowledge and experienced of the inspectors, ensures that the stars awarded are highly valued within the industry.
 As yet there is no greater way of ranking the top level chefs on a numerical basis other than how many Michelin Stars they have won.